 - a. the fight for self-determination, self preservation and self-rule - b.
 Pueblo San Antonio de Valero is transformed from an agrarian community to a military garrison as the area residents are literally pushed out from around the Alamo Compound and surrounding area - c. communities of Villa de Béjar and Pueblo de Valero at the outbreak of the Texas Revolution - d. early battles in and around Bexar County at Mission Concepción, the Grass Fight and the Siege of Béjar from October to December of 1835 - e.
-Alamo Compound transformed from an abandoned mission, community plaza, and cemetery to a fortified military site
+Alamo Compound transformed from an abandoned mission, community plaza, and cemetery to a fortified military site - f.
+Mexican Army fortification of the Alamo compound and immediate area before and during Siege of Béjar - g.

-- g.
 Continuation of military improvements under Col. James Neill (December 1835 through February 1836) - h.
 The 1836 Alamo Battlefield - i. defenders' artillery emplacements within the Alamo Compound - j. defenders' primary and secondary defensive positions - k.
-Mexican Artillery emplacements around the Alamo Compound - l.
+Mexican Artillery emplacements around the Alamo Compound - 1.
 Mexican Infantry staging area - m.
 Mexican Cavalry positions - n.
 Mexican Reserves - o.
 Mexican battle logistics and order of the day - p.
 Mexican assault routes by commands - q. known sites where individuals died (primary source materials or evidence-based) - r. surviving Alamo Garrison combatants - s. surviving Alamo Garrison non-combatants - t.
-Mexican impressions of the assault by participants - u. recollections of local eyewitnesses (from primary source materials) - v.
+Mexican impressions of the assault by participants

+- u. recollections of local eyewitnesses (from primary source materials) - v.
 The Battle in Retrospect - w. casualties: inside and outside the Alamo walls - x.
 Mexican Army of Operations in Texas: tactics and objectives after the fall of the Alamo - y. memorializing the Battle: the Fall of the Alamo becomes a battle cry - z. evidence-based interpretation, incorporating ongoing research and scholarship - aa. interpreting the Battle of the Alamo in the context of demographics and with cultural sensitivity - bb. background on the political implications of the struggle and the sacrifice by Alamo defenders, Mexican soldiers, Tejanos, Bexareños, the enslaved and freedmen and others affected by the battle